-FPL Energy Maine Hydro LLC (operators of the Brunswick, Lewiston Falls and Gulf Island-Deer Rips hydroelectric dams, Miller Hydro Group (operator of the Worumbo hydroelectric dam), Topsham Hydro Partners (operator of the Pejepscot hydroelectric dam), and the City of Lewiston (operator of the Upper Androscoggin Falls hydroelectric dam) argue that FOMB does not provide the factual bases for, or evidence to support, the Petition.
+FPL Energy Maine Hydro LLC (operators of the Weston and Shawmut hydroelectric dams on the Kennebec River, and the Brunswick, Lewiston Falls and Gulf Island-Deer Rips hydroelectric dams on the Androscoggin), Merimil Limited Partnership (operator of the Lockwood hydroelectric dam on the Kennebec River), Brascan Power New England (operator of the Hydro-Kennebec hydroelectric dam on the Kennebec River), Miller Hydro Group (operator of the Worumbo hydroelectric dam on the Androscoggin River), and the City of Lewiston (operator of the Upper Androscoggin Falls hydroelectric dam on the Androscoggin) argue that FOMB does not provide the factual bases for, or evidence to support, the Petition.
 The dam operators are wrong.

 The factual bases for the Petition are apparent.
 The Petition states that the dams pose a threat to the environment and violate water quality standards because they kill and injure American eels and destroy eel habitat.
-The Petition states that dams block upstream and downstream eel passage, and that turbines kill and injure eels.
-The Petition also notes the concern that the American eel is being extirpated, and that a petition to grant the American eel endangered species status is currently under review by the federal government.
-The Petition also states that dams exacerbate the problem of high toxicant levels in eels because dam related deaths and injuries make the chemical body burdens of eels more bioavailable to predators like turtles, otters, and bald eagles.
+The Petition states that dams block upstream and downstream eel passage and that turbines kill and injure eels.
+The Petition also notes the concern that the American eel is being extirpated and that a petition to grant the American eel "endangered species" status is currently under review by the Federal government.
+The Petition also states that dams exacerbate the problem of high toxicant levels in eels because dam-related deaths and injuries make the chemical body burdens of eels more bioavailable to predators like turtles, otters, and bald eagles.
 The Petition makes clear that the recent awareness and new information about eels is a change of circumstance requiring modification.
 In addition, the Petition incorporates by reference Douglas Watts' petition.

 The Petition lists supporting evidence.
 It specifically refers to data collected from dams in Maine, other empirical data on the adverse effects of dams on eels, and government findings.
-The gruesome nature of eel kills and injuries - heads cut off, bodies chopped in half, decomposing bodies - are established by photographs and eyewitness accounts.
+The gruesome nature of eel kills and injuries--heads cut off, bodies chopped in half, decomposing bodies--are established by photographs and eyewitness accounts.
 Some of the evidence includes:

-1. The U.S. Fish and Wildlife Service (the "Service"), in its 90-Day Finding On A Petition To List The American Eel As Threatened Or Endangered ("90-Day Finding") that initiated a status review of the species (Petition Evidence "K"), states:
+1. The U.S. Fish and Wildlife Service ("the Service"), in its 90-Day Finding On A Petition To List The American Eel As Threatened Or Endangered ("90-Day Finding") that initiated a status review of the species (Petition Evidence "K"), states: